 About Brandon McMillan

-If you’ve ever seen the movie The Hangover then you’ve definitely seen the product of Brandon’s work.
+If you’ve ever seen the movie The Hangover then you’ve definitely seen the product of Brandon’s animal training work.
 That’s right, I’m talking about the tiger–yes, Mike Tyson’s tiger–that ends up in the guys’ bathroom.

-Before becoming the “dog guy,” Brandon McMillian grew up with his dad and uncle training circus animals and animals for movies and television.
+Before becoming the “dog guy,” Brandon McMillian grew up with his dad and uncle training circus animals and wild animals for movies and television.

 It wasn’t until Brandon received a call from a friend asking if he’d ever trained a service dog that his life changed forever.
-As it turns out, Brandon’s friend’s friend had lost his legs in Afghanistan and needed a dog to help him adjust to his new life.
+As it turns out, Brandon’s friend’s friend had lost his legs in Afghanistan and needed a rescue dog to help him adjust to his new life.

 Brandon spent a year training this dog and when his work was done, he realized he had a new mission in life: train dogs to change people’s lives.